Belgium melts down over 22,000 firearms into recycled steel

 "The result is impressive: 22,457 firearms have disappeared from our society," Van Cauter said.
 "It is obviously positive for the security of our citizens that these weapons are no longer in use."

-It was the third time Belgian security forces cooperated with steel giant ArcelorMittal to destroy firearms, transporting them to a plant in Ghent in a covert operation taking three days.
-(Reporting by Clement Rossignol Writing by Sabine Siebold Editing by Philip Blenkinsop and Mark Heinrich)
+It was the third time Belgian security forces cooperated with steel giant ArcelorMittal (MT.LU) to destroy firearms, transporting them to a plant in Ghent in a covert operation taking three days.

 Our Standards: The Thomson Reuters Trust Principles.